Links

 • side panels

-• in-page table of contents
+• in-page navigation

 (source)